aflr/42-Cursus/libft/README.md

 		++i;
 	}
 	// We copy 's2' into 'new' starting at 'res' position 'i'
-	// 'i' is the index where we stopped copying 's1' j = 0;
+	// 'i' is the index where we finished copying 's1' j = 0;
 	while (s2[j] != '\0')
 		res[i++] = s2[j++];